tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.72
+ * Changed the internal storage of n-cube's cell keys to reduce their storage requirements.
+Memory consumption by cell keys reduced by half.
+ * Groovified NCube (from .java to .groovy) [@CompileStatic used to maintain full execution speed]
 * 3.4.71
  * NCubeManager.copyBranch() added - copy from one ApplicationID to another ApplicationID (all cubes).
 The target branch is always copied to in SNAPSHOT mode.
 The target branch must be empty.
  * NCubeManager.getBranchCount() added.
 This API will ask the persister directly how many n-cubes are in a particular branch.